earthly/website/blog/_posts/2024-01-30-showboaters.md

 constexpr double area = circleArea(5.0);
 ~~~

-But if syntactical sugar and more language features are a net win for experienced users, why did Java succeed so much when it was quite simple?
+But if syntactical sugar and more language features are a net win for experienced users, why did Java succeed so much when it was pretty simple?
 Why is Go succeeding?
 Why was there skepticism when Swift came out?
 Why do I know many people with an aversion to C++ or Scala?

 There are lots of factors.
 One is a steep learning curve, but another is the showboaters.